DeanoBurrito/northport/README.md

     - VMM, inspired by the old SunOS design.
 VM ranges are managed by drivers which provide functionality specific to each region (mmio, working (anon) memory, file-backed).
     - Kernel heap uses slabs for smaller allocations (32 - 1024 bytes), with a linked-list style allocator anything larger.
 - Logging with support for various backends: serial/debugcon and built-in terminal (requires a framebuffer).
-    - The terminal is based on gterm from the Limine Bootloader (license attached).
+    - The terminal is based on gterm from the Limine Bootloader (see the individual files for the license).
 - Optional UB sanitizer, helpful for detecting bugs or increasing code size!
 - Support for platform-specific timers (PIT, HPET, APIC, TSC deadline, SBI), with a soft-timer interface on top.